instance-id/Tommy.Serializer/README.md

 # Tommy.Serializer

-#### NOTE: Work in progress.
-Not quite fully featured/functional yet.
 The primary goal of this library is to add automatic serialization/deserialization of a class instance to the [Tommy Toml library](https://github.com/dezhidki/Tommy).

 ##### (De)Serialization of a class instance to/from a file has been implemented, along with the ability to work with List<primitive>, Primitive[], and basic Dictionary<primitive, primitive>.
 If more advanced usage is required, just let me know.